saytaM12/robotsV2/README.md

 - One file in this project was taken from a public GitHub repository and thus not written by the authors of this project
     - file: `json.hpp` the repository: `https://github.com/nlohmann/json`

-- Features not implemented, although planned:
+- Bugs not fixed:
-    - Fully fledged out collision detection with all edge cases
     - Walls can be resized through other objects
     - When walls are resized outside of the scene, they behave unexpectedly
     - Items stay "frozen" when dragged on top of other items (plan was to stay closest to mouse as possible without colliding)

 - Extra features planned above the scope of this assignment:
     - Robots being able to shoot and destroy other robots